bitovi/academy/src/react-vite/05-props/props.md

-@page learn-react-vite/props Passing Props
+@page learn-react/props Passing Props
-@parent learn-react-vite 5
+@parent learn-react 5
 @outline 3

 @description Learn how to provide information to a component through props.